-During the COVID-19 emergency, we invite you to list your online event on this site.
+We invite you to list your forthcoming event on this site.
 Use the Post your event button, enter the details in the pop-up form, and we will publish details as soon as possible.
 Only upload images for which you own the copyright or have a licence.

 Problems with the form?
 Please allow pop-ups for livingartscanberra.com.au in your browser.